typsy-dev/documentation/README.md

 ## Typsy Web Player
 The simplest solution to embed Typsy Lessons into an external website.
 Quick to implement and low ongoing maintenance.

+If your LMS does not support the LTI standard then this is usually the best alternative as it allows you to embed Typsy Lessons into a user experience you manage.

-The Typsy Player returns an HTML page which is typically embedded into an external system using an iFrame or through launching a new browser window or tab.
+The Typsy Player returns an HTML page which is embedded into an external system using an iFrame or through launching a new browser window or tab.

 The Typsy Player requires certain information passed to it in the URL for authentication and to identify the user.
 The Typsy Player tracks all viewing information to the Typsy System.
-Should the user or manager wish to, they can login and see their statistics.
+Should the user or manager wish to, they can login to Typsy and see their statistics.

 ![Image of Typsy Player embedded as an iFrame](http://images.typsy.com/images/integrations/typsy-web-player-iframe.png?width=850)